 Courses taken at AWC:

 Inda Ahmad Zahri likes to keep busy.
-As a working surgeon with a young family, she can now add ‘published author’ to her repertoire of achievements with the publication of her debut picture book Salih, out now with Ford Street Publishing.
+As a working surgeon with a young family, she can now add ‘published author’ to her repertoire of achievements after releasing her debut picture book Salih with Ford Street Publishing.
 Her latest picture book is Night Lights, published by Little Pink Dog Books.

 “I’ve wanted to be a published author since I was a little girl with my nose stuck in a book for most of the day (and night!).
 Writing was always an outlet for me,” Inda says.